 Statement No. 83, Certain Asset Retirement Obligations, addresses accounting and ﬁnancial reporting for certain asset retirement obligations (AROs).
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.

 Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, is to improve the information that is disclosed in notes to government ﬁnancial statements related to debt, including direct borrowings and direct placements.
-It also clariﬁes which liabilities governments should include when disclosing information related to debt.Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans
+It also clariﬁes which liabilities governments should include when disclosing information related to debt.

-Statement No. 77, Tax Abatement Disclosures

-Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans

-Statement No. 80, Blending Requirements for Certain Component Units

-Statement No. 82, Pension Issues – an amendment of GASB Statements No. 67, No. 68, & No. 73

 Section 1.1 ACCOUNTING STANDARDS

 Generally Accepted Accounting Principles (GAAP)